Marginal Structural Illness-Death Models for Semi-Competing Risks Data: Potential outcomes and structural models

-Let $A = \{0,1\}$ be a binary treatment assignment, possibly not randomized.
-Following \citet{neyman1923application} and \citet{rubin2005causal} framework of potential outcomes, we denote $T_{1}^{a}, T_{2}^{a}, C^{a}$ as potential time to the non-terminal event, terminal event and censoring under treatment $a=0, 1$.
+Let $A = \{0,1\}$ be a binary treatment assignment, possibly not randomized, given at or before time zero.
+Following \citet{neyman1923application} and \citet{rubin2005causal} framework of potential outcomes, we consider {\it counterfactual three-state} systems since time zero that consist of counterfactual states.
+That is, for different values of $a$, the same subject may potentially transition to different states, and at different times.
+Denote $T_{1}^{a}, T_{2}^{a}, C^{a}$ as potential time to the non-terminal event, terminal event and censoring under treatment $a=0, 1$.
 And $X_{1}^a$, $X_{2}^a$, $\delta_{1}^a$ and $\delta_{2}^a$ are similarly defined.

-Let Z be a p-dimensional vector of covariates.
-Denote $\pi(Z) = P(A=1 \mid Z)$, often referred to as the propensity score.
-The causal relationship of the variables defined above can be depicted in a graphical display called a chain graph as in Figure \ref{chainDAG},\cite{tchetgen2021auto} where the undirected line indicates correlation.
+Let Z be a $p$-dimensional vector of covariates.
+Denote $\pi(Z) = P(A=1 | Z)$, often referred to as the propensity score.
+The causal relationship of the variables defined above can be depicted in a graphical display called a chain graph as in Figure \ref{chainDAG}, where the undirected line indicates correlation \citep{laur:rich, tchetgen2021auto}.
 A chain graph without undirected edges is known as a causal directed acyclic graphs (DAG).

 We assume the following, which are commonly used in order to identify the causal estimands to be specified later:

 (I) Stable unit treatment value assumption (SUTVA): there is only one version of the treatment and that there is no interference between subjects.